wp-plugins/responsive-column-widgets/readme.txt

 * Added: the ability to add custom filter/action hooks for the widget box auto-insertion.
 * Added: the ability to restrict the widget box auto-insertion by category, post-id, post-type, and page-type.
 * Added: the ability to disable the widget box auto-insertion by category, post-id, post-type ( post, page, custom post types ), and page-type ( archives, search, 404, etc. ).
+* Fixed: a bug in the Information page that the sub menu list items were displayed with bullet marks in WordPress 3.4.x.
 * Renewed: (**Breaking Change**) the entire Auto-Insert section of the plugin admin page.
 Accordingly, the previous auto-insert options should be reconfigured.
 * Removed: (**Breaking Change**) the *responsive_column_widget_area* class attribute.
 Those who have been using it, should simply change it to *responsive_column_widget_box* instead.